xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 ---
 Last time, we did all the required setup for Terraform, plus made the Windows VM template.
 In this post, we can get right into defining the HCL code to deploy the VMs.

 To get started, we will need to utilize the `proxmox_virtual_environment_vm` resource from the `bpg/proxmox` provider.
-A Terraform resource "describes one more more infrastructure objects, such as virtual networks, compute instances, or even DNS records."
+A Terraform resource "describes one more infrastructure objects, such as virtual networks, compute instances, or even DNS records."
 So, what must be done seems to be rather straight forward: refer, to the [documentation](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/resources/virtual_environment_vm) for the resource, and write the configuration according to our needs.

 Before we can do that, the `terraform init` command needs to be ran.
 To quote the documentation, this command "initializes a working directory containing Terraform configuration files.
 This is the first command you should run after writing a new Terraform configuration or cloning an existing configuration from version control.
 It is safe to run this command multiple times."

 A `.terraform` directory will be created, downloads provider dependencies, and installs referenced modules.
 The init command technically does a few other things, but we can go over that at a later date.

-Microsoft recommends having at least two domain controllers, most obviously for availability reasons, but additionally as it's become convention to split the flexible single master operations (FSMO) between domain controllers.
-Deploying multiples of the same resource in Terraform can be accomplished via the `count` meta-argument.
+Microsoft recommends having at least two domain controllers, most obviously for availability reasons, but additionally as it's become convention to split the flexible single master operation (FSMO) roles between domain controllers.
+Deploying multiples of the same resource in Terraform can be accomplished via the `count` [meta-argument](https://developer.hashicorp.com/terraform/language/meta-arguments/count).
 If you set it to 2, then 2 of those resources will deployed.

 Here's what the declaration for the VMs looks like, which will be placed in a new `virtual_machine.tf` file: